trini0n/tera-discord-relay/README.md

 npm install meishuu/tera-data
 ```

 If the console is throwing up errors about certain packets not being defined, you may need to edit the (protocolVersion).map file and add them.
-The typical ones that you'll need are:
+The typical ones that you'll need are (NA mappings are included in the file [NA Additional Opcodes](https://github.com/trini0n/tera-discord-relay/blob/master/NA%20Additional%20Opcodes%20(330802))):
 ```
 C_GUILD_APPLY_LIST
 C_REQUEST_GUILD_INFO